NikosTsompanides/personal-blog/src/contents/intro-to-functional-programming.md

 Functional programming seeks to make code easy to understand, maintain, and test by adhering to the following principles:

-* Immutability: In functional programming, data structures are immutable, meaning that once created, they cannot be changed.
+* __Immutability__: In functional programming, data structures are immutable, meaning that once created, they cannot be changed.
 This leads to code that is less prone to bugs and easier to reason about.

-* Pure Functions: In functional programming, functions are pure, meaning that they always return the same output for a given input, and have no side effects.
+* __Pure Functions__: In functional programming, functions are pure, meaning that they always return the same output for a given input, and have no side effects.
 This makes code more predictable and easier to test.

-* Composability: In functional programming, functions can be combined and composed to create more complex programs.
+* __Composability__: In functional programming, functions can be combined and composed to create more complex programs.
 This leads to code that is more modular and reusable.

 ## Why Use Functional Programming?
 There are several reasons why functional programming is a useful tool for software developers:

-* Code Readability: Because functional programming promotes immutability, pure functions, and composability, it leads to code that is easier to understand and maintain.
+* __Code Readability__: Because functional programming promotes immutability, pure functions, and composability, it leads to code that is easier to understand and maintain.

-* Increased Productivity: By promoting the use of pure functions and immutability, functional programming makes it easier to test code, leading to increased productivity and fewer bugs.
+* __Increased Productivity__: By promoting the use of pure functions and immutability, functional programming makes it easier to test code, leading to increased productivity and fewer bugs.

-* Concurrent Programming: Because functional programming minimizes side effects and encourages the use of immutability, it makes it easier to write concurrent and parallel code.
+* __Concurrent Programming__: Because functional programming minimizes side effects and encourages the use of immutability, it makes it easier to write concurrent and parallel code.

-* Improved Code Reuse: By promoting the use of composability and functional composition, functional programming makes it easier to reuse code and build complex systems from smaller, reusable components.
+* __Improved Code Reuse__: By promoting the use of composability and functional composition, functional programming makes it easier to reuse code and build complex systems from smaller, reusable components.

 ### Conclusion
 Functional programming is a powerful programming paradigm that can help software developers write clearer, more maintainable, and more reliable code.
 Whether you're a beginner or an experienced developer, incorporating functional programming concepts into your workflow can help you write better software and become a more effective programmer.